-The virtual realm of PlayStation VR is going to be home to all types of games.
-From driving games like DriveClub to VR specific thrillers like Golem, every title will be honed to make the virtual reality experience a part of the game.
+The virtual realm of PlayStation VR (reviewed here) is going to be home to all types of games in the lead up to Christmas and beyond.
+From driving games like DriveClub VR to thrillers like Golem, every title will be honed to make the virtual reality experience a part of the game.

-Sony has begun unveiling what we can expect with a selection of trailers for these games.
+To get an idea of what you can expect, here's a large selection of trailers for PSVR games.
 While viewing them on a 2D screen probably doesn't do them justice they're exciting enough to take a look at anyway.